morinted/schedule-generator/README.md

 - A console and graphical user interface.
 - Select mandatory courses, but can edit sections.
 - Select x of y optional courses, ideal for electives.
-- Hosting a server at home.tedmor.in to let individuals connect with the GUI.
+- Hosting a server at schlachter.ca to let individuals connect with the GUI.
 - Export .ics files for easy calendar integration.
 - Sorting by various attributes, including start time, days off, and length of day.
 - Can ignore discussion groups and tutorials when sorting (eg. A day with only a discussion group would be considered a day off)